-Data can appear incomplete or not appear in Lightstep for several reasons.
+Data can appear incomplete or not appear in Cloud Observability for several reasons.
 Here are some troubleshooting steps for the most common causes.

-Lightstep uses access tokens to authorize customers to send telemetry.
-If the access token is expired, disabled, or typed incorrectly, data will not be accepted by Lightstep.
+Cloud Observability uses access tokens to authorize customers to send telemetry.
+If the access token is expired, disabled, or typed incorrectly, data will not be accepted by Cloud Observability.

-Confirm your access token is enabled in Project settings, the value in your configuration matches the value in the UI, and it hasn’t expired.
+Confirm your access token is enabled in Organization settings, the value in your configuration matches the value in the UI, and it hasn’t expired.

-Data displayed in the Lightstep UI are scoped to a specific start and end time.
+Data displayed in the Cloud Observability UI are scoped to a specific start and end time.
 Double-check that the time window set on charts and queries in the UI is correct using the date and time picker.